All Episodes

 This is now the third time in as many weeks that serious doubts have been raised over the IPCC's conclusions on climate change.

-And you know, a lot of people were pulled into this mess with eyes wide shut, but not me.
+And, you know, a lot of people were pulled into this mess with eyes wide shut, but not me.

 I never for a moment believed any of this.

-Going back to 1984, as I've told you, when I first heard of this, you know, I heard about global cooling in 1979, and all of a sudden, global warming going to wipe us out in 20 years and so forth.
+Going back to 1984, as I've told you, when I first heard of this, you know, I heard about global cooling in 1979, and all of a sudden, global warming is going to wipe us out in 20 years and so forth.

-But number two, uh, they're liberals.
+But number two, they're liberals.

-They're liberals, and I understand liberals, and I know that they use phony issues to accomplish their real objective, which is to take away freedom and liberty from people, to raise taxes on them to redistribute wealth.
+They're liberals, and I understand liberals, and I know that they use phony issues to accomplish their real objective, which is to take away freedom and liberty from people to raise taxes on them to redistribute wealth.

-I I this was clear to me.
+This was clear to me.

-I remember for the first 15 years talking about this, people thought I was an idiot.
+I remember for the first 15 years talking about this.

-Just as recently as two years ago, um, I'd be talking to parents who were forced to watch Al Gore's movie.
+Just as recently as two years ago, I'd be talking to parents who were forced to watch Al Gore's movie.

-And they bought it hook, line, and sinker.
+And they bought it, hook, line, and sinker.

 They bought it.